Oregon Wines Fly Free FAQs

 The wine must be safely packaged for transport in a protective shipping container.
 The TSA asks that containers not be sealed, but remain open for inspection.
-Shipping boxes are available at many of the region’s wineries as well as visitor information centers and will vary in price.
+Shipping boxes are available at many of the region’s wineries as well as shipping providers such as U-Haul and will vary in price.
 Please note that it is the responsibility of the Alaska Airlines passenger to be sure the wine is properly packaged for checking as luggage.
 Advise the Alaska Air Customer Service Agent when you check in so the box can be properly labeled with FRAGILE stickers.
 Items packaged in cardboard boxes are covered in case of loss, but are checked at your own risk for damage.
 View Alaska Airlines’ Checked Baggage Policies for more details.

 Each Alaska Airlines Mileage Plan member with an outbound ticket will be allowed one (1) case of 6 or 12 bottles to be checked free of charge.
 Passengers with additional cases will be charged the regular baggage fee.